Deducteam/hol2dk/README.md

 Getting statistics on proofs
 ----------------------------

-It is possible to get statistics on proofs by using some commands.
-For instance, the command `stat` tells how many times each deduction rule is used:
+It is possible to get statistics on proofs by using the command `stat`.
+For instance, for `hol.ml`, after simplification, we get:

 | rule       |  % |
 |:-----------|---:|